DECEMBER 2008 PACKAGE: BRIEFING NOTES

-Special and differential treatment — Stronger support for development back to top
+Special and differential treatment — Stronger support for development

 The WTO agreements contain special provisions which give developing countries special rights and allow other members to treat them more favourably.
 These are "special and differential treatment provisions" (abbreviated as S&D or SDT).
 The special provisions include:

 - longer time periods for implementing agreements and commitments